zriyansh/signoz.io/docs/aws-monitoring/vpc-logs.md

 3. **File Formats:**
    - You can upload files in various formats such as .json, .csv, .log, .gz, .zip, etc.
-   - If you have configured Elastic Load Balancer (ELB) logging, ELB logs are automatically saved in `.gzip` format in your S3 bucket.
+   - If you have configured Virtual Private Cloud (VPC) logging, VPC logs are automatically saved in `.gzip` format in your S3 bucket.

 :::info
 Ensure that you have appropriate permissions and follow AWS best practices for security and cost optimization when creating and using S3 buckets.
-Refer to [this link](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/enable-access-logging.html#enable-access-logs) to know more about setting up your S3 bucket to automatically collect ELB logs.
+Refer to [this link](https://docs.aws.amazon.com/vpc/latest/tgw/flow-logs-s3.html) to know more about setting automatic VPC flowlogs collection to S3 bucket.
 :::

 :::note